elYanuki/PopupEngine/README.md

 \
 The function will be called with a data parameter that will contain things like the values of the inputs in a `inputValues` array or the popups `text`.
 - **closePopup**: optional value that controlls wheter or not the button should close the popup when clicked.
 Defaults to true.

+The div containing the buttons has the `popupEngineButtons` class and every individual button has the `popupEngineButton` class.

 ```JS
 buttons: [